mebn/the_binding_of_isaac_clone/README.md

   may not be. it is reasonable to describe the purpose of the field, rather than what the method does (because it should in most cases be magnificently obvious).
+* **Note:** The types of parameters and return values should **not** be written in the Javadoc, as these are already in the method/constructor header!

 **For examples of good Javadoc, see the files you have been provided in the [src](src) directory**